sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/gce.md

 ## Networking

 An ephemeral external IP address is assigned to all VM instances by default; however, the IP address is not static, meaning it changes everytime the VM is rebooted.

 As a result, setting up a static IP for your Sourcegraph instance is strongly recommended in production so that you can point your DNS to the static IP easily.

-See the [official docs by Google on configuring IP addresses](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address#promote_ephemeral_ip) for detailed instructions.

-Alternatively, you can set up a GCP HTTP(S) Load Balancer for your Sourcegraph GCE Image instance.
-For more information, please refer to the [official load balancing docs by Google](https://cloud.google.com/load-balancing/docs/https), including [how to use self-managed SSL certificates](https://cloud.google.com/load-balancing/docs/ssl-certificates/self-managed-certs).

----

 ## Upgrade